Lifestyle | Food Features

 We use Karo brand, which contains no high-fructose corn syrup.
 If you read their website’s articles carefully they say that the brand did not contain any high fructose syrup when they introduced the product in 1902, and they do not now.

-There was, however, an in-between period during which their Karo syrup did contain high fructose corn syrup.
-I am not sure of those dates.
-This might be why there is confusion for some who think that their product does contain high-fructose corn syrup.
+There was, however, an interim period during which their Karo syrup contained high-fructose corn syrup.
+I am not sure of those dates, as they have not disclosed them.
+This might be why some are confused, thinking that their product contains high-fructose corn syrup now.
+It does not.

 High Fructose Corn Syrup Is High FODMAP, BUT…

-High fructose corn syrup (HFCS) is considered high FODMAP, yet ketchup containing HFCS is given a Green Light by Monash, and in fact has the same low FODMAP serving size as ketchup made with sugar.
+High fructose corn syrup (HFCS) is considered high FODMAP, yet ketchup containing HFCS is given a Green Light by Monash, and in fact used to show the same low FODMAP serving size as ketchup made with sugar, however, subsequent lab testing actually shows the HFCS ketchup to have a slightly larger serving (18 ml vs 16 ml)!
 The diet is all about serving sizes and thresholds.
 Read more in our article, What Is A Low FODMAP Serving Size?

 Karo Corn Syrup Dark and Light - no high fructose corn syrup